afiodorov/afiodorov.github.io/_posts/2015-11-18-stating-the-consequences.md

 Another thing about Cox's theorem is that it is single-valued.
 Turns out how human feel about a statement: whether it's offensive or noble doesn't affect it's veracity.
 Again, this is all just a consequence of the proof.
-Turns out taking an offence doesn't disprove a statement.
-People identifying with social justice movement ought to start taking this into account.
+So taking an offence doesn't disprove a statement and people identifying with social justice movement ought to start taking this into account.

 # Work by Daniel Kahneman